Latest update: 16 July 2022

 Short hike to Tanit’s cave

 I joined Walking Ibiza for the walk to the cave of Tanit.
 They regularly organize walks around the island at a bargain price.
-So I have to admit that I didn’t pay much attention to the route and just happily and blindly followed into the guide.
+So I have to admit that I didn’t pay much attention to the route and just happily and blindly followed the guide.
 It took us about 2.5 hours with the group.
 Now there are quite a few breaks and some waiting time, so I think you’ll be able to finish the hike within 1.5 hours by yourself.
 But, you can also extend your route.
 Check out the walking trail of about 10 kilometers here.

 Hike to the natural bridge of Cala d’Albarca